Library-Distribution/ALD-API-docs/HTTP-API.md

 The `Accept` header can be used to determine if the response should be JSON (`application/json`) or XML (`text/xml`).
 It can also be used to download an item package (`application/ald-package`).

+## Authentication
+Some APIs require authentication.
+Currently, this is done via [[HTTP Basic Auth|http://en.wikipedia.org/wiki/Basic_access_authentication]].
+In the future, all authenticated request will only work if accessed via HTTPS.

 ## Allowed requests
 ### Retrieve a list of users
 #### Request